 Not necessarily well-lit, but certainly tidy and empty of my son.
 We moved Jake to the Chapel Glen dorms on August 18th, move-in day at the U of U. He sorted his clothes–giving some away and laundering the rest–dusted and vacuumed the space he’d dumped his stuff in.
 Candy from two Christmases ago attracting bugs; a calendar that Bubba peed on during last summer’s fireworks; an un-cashed check written on 12/10/14 to Ogden High Debate; detritus of a teenage boy’s progress from 11 to 18.

-I haven’t cleaned the bathroom…the one I cleaned four years ago when Sean moved out.
+I haven’t cleaned the bathroom…the one I cleaned four years ago when his dad moved out.
 I won’t fill in the empty spaces.
 Perhaps Maggie will do that this time.
 Like Henry did when Bubba left?
 We move in pairs.
 Inhabiting spaces in even numbers.
 The unevenness rankles.
-After Sean, we equilibrated with Charlie.
+After my ex, we equilibrated with Charlie.
 We’ve been uneven since Bubba died in May.
 Jake’s departure restores the balance in our home.
 Maybe.
 I’m rationalizing to placate myself.
 A clean smaller nest.